SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 "I can't wait to see what it is," Apple Bloom says.

+*They seem to be having fun, so it must be alright!*

-Before Pinkie can even start to think of what treasure awaits them, her shovel stops in its track, hitting something in the sand.
-"We found it!"
-Pinkie shouts, clearing more sand around the item.
+Before Pinkie can even start to think of anything else, she hears an excited shriek from Sweetie Belle.

+"We found it," Sweetie says, beaming.

-Pinkie clears the item, revealing…
+Pinkie takes over clearing the item, revealing…

 "A book?"
 Pinkie asks in disbelief and looks at the crusaders, their faces just as puzzled as hers.